singaround/songbook/songs/the-ballad-of-anne-bonny-the-ballad-of-anne-bonny.md

 For fear she'd come in view\
 The pirate queen would pick them clean\
 Before they'd quite hove to\
-__\
+\
 _She'll steal the pennies off your eyes..._

-Anne Bonney is a terror\
+Anne Bonny is a terror\
 She'll swing you from the yards\
-Or troll you aft as shark bait\
+Or throw you aft as shark bait\
 Or slice you into shards\
 For all that, she's a beauty\
 And generous with her charms\
 Vanquished men have 'riz' again\
-But one night in her arms
+For one night in her arms

 _She'll steal the pennies off your eyes..._